Melksedeque/melksedeque/README.md

 ## 🎯 What I'm Looking For

-- A position as a **Frontend React.js Developer** where I can grow and contribute
+- A position as a **Frontend React Developer** where I can grow and contribute
 - An international team that values clean code and creativity
 - Projects that challenge me to level up (like a real-life RPG!)
 - Remote work opportunities that transcend borders